Resources

 About Low-Income Housing Tax Credit (LIHTC)

-The LIHTC Program is the country’s primary tool to create and preserve affordable rental housing.
+The LIHTC Program is our country’s primary tool for creating and preserving affordable rental housing.

-- Since 1986, the LIHTC Program has financed the development of nearly 3.5 million affordable homes in urban, suburban, and rural areas throughout the country.
+- Since 1986, it has financed nearly 3.5 million affordable homes across urban, suburban, and rural communities nationwide.

-- In California alone, nearly 400,000 affordable homes have been financed through the LIHTC Program.
+- In California alone, the program has supported nearly 400,000 affordable homes.

-- These apartments have provided affordable homes to over eight million low-income households, including veterans, seniors, families and individuals facing or experiencing homelessness, people with disabilities, and low-wage workers.
+- These apartments provide stable, affordable housing to over eight million low-income households, including veterans, seniors, families, individuals experiencing homelessness, people with disabilities, and low-wage workers—helping communities thrive across the country.

-LIHTC encourages private investors to provide equity for the construction and rehabilitation of housing for low-income residents in return for federal tax credits – a dollar-for-dollar reduction in tax liability.
+LIHTC encourages private investors to provide equity for the construction and rehabilitation of housing for low-income residents in exchange for federal tax credits—a dollar-for-dollar reduction in tax liability.

-- Sponsors of proposed low-income housing developments apply to state housing agencies for allocations of federal tax credits.
-The IRS requires that projects serving the lowest-income tenants and ensuring affordability for the longest period are prioritized.
+- Sponsors of proposed developments apply to state housing agencies for allocations of these credits, with priority given to projects serving the lowest-income tenants and ensuring long-term affordability.

-- After developers receive the tax credit, they raise equity for an affordable housing project from private investors through syndicators.
-The equity subsidizes low-income housing developments, allowing units to be rented at below-market rates, and investors receive tax credits paid in annual allotments over ten years.
+- Once allocated, developers raise equity from private investors through syndicators.
+This equity subsidizes affordable housing, allowing units to be rented below market rates, while investors receive tax credits distributed annually over ten years.

-- Projects financed through the program must meet the low-income housing eligibility requirements for at least fifteen years and certify annually that they are renting units to qualified low-income tenants.
+- Projects financed through LIHTC must meet low-income eligibility requirements for at least 15 years and certify annually that units are rented to qualified tenants, ensuring lasting affordability and impact.

 About Syndicators